xorzee/rsschool-devops-course-tasks/readme.md

 - `provider.tf`: Provider setup, AWS
 - `variables.tf`: Common variables
 - `.github/workflows/`:
-    - `plan.yml`: Workflow for planning the infra update based on the shared state.
+    - `plan-and-deploy.yml`: Workflow for planning and deploying the infra update based on the shared state.
-    - `deploy.yml`: Workflow to apply the changeset based on the shared state.

 ## How to ...